 - c.
 What is an Angstrom?
 I use Angstroms in class not nanometers.
 What is the velocity of light in cm/sec? - d.
 What is a photon?
-What is meant by the wave-particle duality of light?
+What is meant by the wave-particle duality of light? - e.

-e.
 What is the relationship between wavelength, frequency, and energy of light?
 How does the energy of a photon of light depend on its wavelength?
 What kind of light is most energetic, least energetic?

 f.
 What are the various parts of the spectrum?
-Know the different kinds of light (page 106:Figure 6-3.) such as: infra-red, ultraviolet, X-ray, Gamma-ray I showed this in class.
+Know the different kinds of light (Figure 6-3.) such as: infra-red, ultraviolet, X-ray, Gamma-ray I showed this in class.
 What molecules prevent some wavelengths of light from reaching the ground.

-g.
+- g.
 What is meant by atmospheric windows?
-Where in the spectrum is the atmosphere transparent, opaque (Figure 6-3; page 106)?
+Where in the spectrum is the atmosphere transparent, opaque (Figure 6-3)? - h.

-h.
 What are refracting telescopes?
 Reflecting telescopes?
-How do they differ?
+How do they differ? - i.

-- i.
 What is meant by the primary lens or mirror of a telescope?
 Eyepiece? - j.
-What is the fundamental difficulty with refracting telescopes?
+What is the fundamental property of lens telescopes that make them unsuitable for modern astronomy?
 (Chromatic Aberration) - k.
 How does a telescope form an image?
-Note that the image is upside down (Figure 6-5).
+Note that the image is upside down (Figure 6-4).
 How is your eye like a telescope? - 1.
 What is meant by the focus of a lens or mirror?
 What is the focal length of a lens or mirror? - m.
 What is an achromatic lens?
-Does it really cure chromatic aberration or does it just use it? - n.
+Does it really cure chromatic aberration or does it just use it?
+(Figure 6-6) - n.
 What is a Newtonian telescope?
 Cassegrain telescope?
 Prime Focus?
-(Look at Pages 114-115) - o.
+(Look at Pages 112-113) - o.
 Skip mountings. - p.
 In what country are the VLT telescopes located?
 The Keck telescopes?
 Why on a mountain top? - q.
 What is the light-gathering power of a telescope?
 On what does it depend?

-r.
+(Figure 6-8) - r.
 What is the resolving power of a telescope?
 On what does it depend?
-Why is it relatively unimportant for ground based telescopes?
+(Figure 6-9) - s.
 What atmospheric effect reduces the theoretical resolving power of a telescope?
+(Seeing) (Figure 6-10) - t.
 What are some of the advantages of a reflector over a refractor for large astronomical telescopes.

-s.
+u.
 Active optics means that the shape of the mirror can be changed (slightly) over a few minutes to correct for the atmosphere.

-t.
-What are some of the new large telescopes called and where are they?
+(6-23) v.
+What are some of the large telescopes called and where are they?
 LBT, VLT, Keck, ...
 I showed pictures and discussed them in class.

-u.
+w.
 Why are radio telescopes so big?

+x.
 A radio interferometer makes a lot of separate radio antennas act as a single antenna improving the resolution.
-One such observatory is the VLA.
+One radio observatory is the VLA.
 Where is it located?
 Did you see it in the movie "Contact"?
 We do not listen to the signal from a radio telescope with headphones.

-v.
+y.
 Where is the Arecibo radio telescope located?
-(Figure 6-17)

-w.
+(Figure 6-15) There is now a larger single dish radio telescope in China.

+z.
 We launch satellite observatories to observe in wavelengths blocked by the atmosphere or to observe without worrying about the effects of "seeing."

-x.
-Some of the infra-red satellites were or are ISO, IRAS, Spitzer, and Herschel.
-In the UV we have or had IUE, EUVE, and HST (Fig 6-18).
-In the X-ray we have CHANDRA and XMM, and Swift (Figure 6-19).
+aa.
+Some of the infra-red satellites were or are IRAS, Spitzer, and Herschel.
+In the UV we have or had IUE, EUVE, and HST.
+In the X-ray we have CHANDRA and XMM, and Swift (Figure 6-18).